wifi pcap on windows, Capture and storage of wireless traffic on windows 10

 This can be done with any WiFi card in the market, and all available access points in the surrounding area will be displayed in Acrylic Wi-Fi Professional.

 These access points send packets of data that can be captured and stored.
 Being in PCAP format, they can be reopened with Acryclic Wi-Fi Professional in the future and status and features can be reviewed.

 Capture monitor mode

-If you have a compatible card in monitor mode, in addition to the access points the list of clients connected to the WiFi network is shown.
+If you have a compatible card in monitor mode, with a wifi sniffer, in addition to the access points the list of clients connected to the WiFi network is shown.